 You want to minimize the amount of oxygen in your jar as much as possible.
 Keep your weed in appropriate-sized jars for the amount you have.
 To prevent an abundance of air in your jar, avoid using big containers to store little amounts of cannabis.

 Also, be sure to not leave your jars open for long durations.
 Open it to get your bud out and then seal it back shut as soon as you can.

 How to store edibles

 Edibles are best stored in a refrigerator at temperatures in the low 30s.
 Edibles with ingredients prone to spoiling can develop mold if they sit out at room temperature for long periods.
 Weed-infused candies or gummies do not have such a problem.

 You can also store edibles in the freezer.
 If you do this make sure to wrap them well with aluminum foil or plastic wrap to avoid freezer burn.
 Cannabutter is also best stored in an air-tight jar in a refrigerator.
 Weed-infused butter and oil can also be put in the freezer but this can be rather inconvenient because they have to thaw before being used.

 How to store concentrates

-Cannabis concentrates cannot be stored in just any container.
-Some consistencies of concentrate are not meant to be stored in glass jars.
-For example, most shatter will get stuck to the glass and is extremely difficult to get it all out.
+Cannabis concentrates should be stored in specific containers as well.
+Certain consistencies of concentrate do not work well stored in glass jars.
+Products such as shatter can get stuck to the glass making it nearly impossible to get off.